sduignan/realTimePhysics/README.md

 # realTimePhysics
-Collection of assignment projects for real-time physics module
+Collection of assignment projects for Real-Time Physics module